BirthdayResearch/quantum/README.md

 Only addresses with the Admin and Operational roles can call the `addSupportedTokens()` function.
 This sets the `_tokenCap` for an ERC20 token identified by its `_tokenAddress`.
 All added tokens will be instantly supported by the bridge.

+In case of ETH, address(0) will be used as an address.

 `_tokenCap` represent the maximum balance of tokens the contract can hold per `_tokenAddress`

 ### Remove supported token